ilyess-sellami/MacSOC-Lab/README.md

 ## 📌 Overview
 This project is a **Security Operations Center (SOC) Home Lab** designed to simulate real-world cybersecurity operations.
-It integrates **SIEM, Threat Emulation, and Incident Response platforms** to detect, analyze, and respond to security events in a controlled environment.
+It integrates **SIEM, Agents, and Threat Emulation tools** to detect and analyze security events in a controlled environment.

-The lab helps me (and others) to practice **threat detection, incident response, and SOC workflows** with open-source tools.
+The lab helps me (and others) to practice **threat detection, log analysis, and SOC workflows** using open-source tools.

 ---